-Here’s the rub: a primary reason for infidelity is unhappiness in the present.
-So, if a party to the marriage is unhappy, then exploring what makes each party, individually, happy in the future is just as important as forgiving the infidelity.
+Here’s the rub: a primary reason infidelity occurs is because the unfaithful party is unhappy.
+So, if a party to the marriage is unhappy, then exploring what makes each party happy is just as important as forgiving the infidelity.

 Do you see what I mean about not skipping a step?
-If you skip even one of those steps, it’s just a matter of time until either another unfaithful moment or you pull the divorce trigger 10 years from now due to unhappiness.
+If you skip even one of those steps, it’s just a matter of time until either another unfaithful moment occurs or you pull the divorce trigger 10 years from now.

 In short, if you both can heal from the underlying reason, if you can both make changes to eliminate the underlying reason, if forgiveness is possible, and if you both share how you want your future to be, then continue to work on the marriage.

 If your vision is different, then part as loving co-parents who only want the best for each other while recognizing that doesn’t have to be a relationship together.

 What to do if you’re ready for a divorce in Oregon

 There is no shame in trying to make your marriage work – and there’s no shame in recognizing it isn’t working anymore.